 If you have used an electric shaver you are probably aware of the two major head designs, “rotary” and “foil.”
 The Philips OneBlade head is neither, though it behaves more like a foil than a rotary, with a vibrating motion.
 This unusual hybrid head design also apparently has a fairly limited life: Philips suggests replacing the head “every 4 months or when it no longer provides the shaving or trimming results you expect.”
 But that life is also based on the assumption that it will be only used twice a week (according to the Philips website).
 The typical head life of an electric shaver is usually several years.
 Head replacements currently run about US $15 (a little less by unit when purchased in a multi-pack).

 The shaver can be used wet or dry.
 Edging and trimming is convenient and straight-forward.
 Shaving?
 Well…not so much.
 The Philips OneBlade is not suitable for shaving in the way that Sharpologist readers expect.
 Although the head does pivot (using flexible plastic parts), shaving with the Philips Oneblade is neither particularly close nor particularly comfortable (using the shaver “wet” does improve the experience somewhat).
 This shaver* is more suitable for maintaining a trendy stubble than that “baby’s butt” close shave.

-On the other hand, at US $399, the OneBlade razor is a luxury shaving tool.
+On the other hand, at US $350 ($299 with subscription plan), the OneBlade Genesis razor is a luxury shaving tool.
 It’s meant to shave (and like other manual razors it can trim as well).
 The OneBlade razor’s hybrid design–using a single blade like a classic safety razor with a pivoting head like a modern cartridge razor–is aimed to the affluent customer looking for an upgraded-but-still-familiar shaving experience.